 Data virtualization

 Data that’s spread all over can be consolidated into a single source.
-Data virtualization allows companies to treat data as a dynamic supply—providing processing capabilities that can bring together data from multiple sources, easily accommodate new data sources, and transform data according to user needs.
-Data virtualization tools sit in front of multiple data sources and allows them to be treated as single source, delivering the needed data—in the required form—at the right time to any application or user.
+Data virtualization allows companies to manage data by providing processing capabilities that can bring together data from multiple sources, easily accommodate new data sources, and transform data according to user needs.
+Data virtualization tools sit in front of multiple data sources and allow them to be treated as a single source, delivering the needed data—in the required form—at the right time to any application or user.

 Desktop virtualization